playfultechnology/esp-info/README.md

 38pin, 1.0" (25.4mm) spacing
 PCB Footprint: NODEMCU-ESP32S
-Very nice quality, but too wide for expansion board or breadboard https://www.banggood.com/ESP32-WiFi-+-bluetooth-Development-Board-Ultra-Low-Power-Consumption-Dual-Core-ESP-32-ESP-32S-Similar-ESP8266-Geekcreit-for-Arduino-products-that-work-with-official-Arduino-boards-p-1175488.html
+Very nice quality, but too wide for expansion board or breadboard Note that to upload sketch you have to hold the boot button down, press the EN button and release the boot button. https://www.banggood.com/ESP32-WiFi-+-bluetooth-Development-Board-Ultra-Low-Power-Consumption-Dual-Core-ESP-32-ESP-32S-Similar-ESP8266-Geekcreit-for-Arduino-products-that-work-with-official-Arduino-boards-p-1175488.html

 ## Node-MCU ESP-32S v1.1